How to make a spider that scares grannies?

 SPIDER FROM PAPER CUP

-What my little puzzles don’t need?
+What do my little puzzles not need?

 DISTURBING PARENTS.